 - Contact hours

-- lectures/information sessions: 3 hours per week; tutorials: 1 hour per week; labs: 2 hours per week
+- lectures/information sessions: 3 hours per week; practical classes: 1 hour per week; labs: 2 hours per week

 - It is recommended that students are familiar with the Microsoft Excel spreadsheet program as this program will be used to perform calculations in assessments/labs.